 #2: Routine Maintenance

 Since you’re already prepping for storage, you might check other parts of the mower that need maintenance, like the fuel filter and many more.
-Trust our mowing professionals when we say that regular maintenance can extend the lifespan of your Cub Cadet XT1 mower.
+Trust me, regular maintenance can extend the lifespan of your Cub Cadet XT1 mower.

 #3: Fuel Line Inspection